Today, I will be presenting my official NFL Mock Draft 2.0 to celebrate NFL Free Agency.

 26. Miami Dolphins: D’Andre Swift, RB, Georgia

 The NFL draft community has begun to undervalue running backs over the last few years, to the point where most would shun the idea of selecting one in the first round.
 However, Miami can afford to take the best in the class here and secure a fifth year option on Swift with their third first round pick.
-Although the Georgia back was severely underutilized during his time in college, Swift has incredible open field ability and is strong in the receiving game as well.
+Underutilized during his time in college, Swift has incredible open field ability and is strong in the receiving game as well.

 27. Seattle Seahawks: Lucas Niang, OT, TCU

 The Seahawks are a prime candidate to trade down from this pick, seeing as they are a team who consistently moves around on day one of the draft.
 However, with no trades in this mock, Seattle opts to feed another yearly tradition and take someone out of left field with their top pick.
-Niang is a strong talent, but was sidelined the majority of his last year at TCU due to a hip injury.
+Niang is a strong talent.
+However, he was sidelined the majority of his last year at TCU with a hip injury.
 It might seem like a bit of a stretch here, but Seattle loves to surprise us on draft day.

 28. Baltimore Ravens: Kenneth Murray, LB, Oklahoma